 For more information contact:

 Nodal Technical Coordinator

-Virtual Labs will provide to the students the result of an experiment by one of the following methods (or possibly a combination).
+Virtual Labs will provide the students the result of an experiment by one of the following methods (or possibly a combination).
 Modeling the physical phenomenon by a set of equations and carrying out simulations to yield the result of the particular experiment.
-This can, at-the-best, provide an approximate version of the ‘real-world’ experiment.
+This can, at the best, provide an approximate version of the ‘real-world’ experiment.
 Providing measured data for virtual lab experiments corresponding to the data previously obtained by measurements on an actual system.
 Remotely triggering an experiment in an actual lab and providing the student the result of the experiment through the computer interface.
 This would entail carrying out the actual lab experiment remotely.

 Physical distances and the lack of resources make us unable to perform experiments, especially when they involve sophisticated instruments.
 Also, good teachers are always a scarce resource.
 Web-based and video-based courses address the issue of teaching to some extent.
 Conducting joint experiments by two participating institutions and also sharing costly resources has always been a challenge.